admibrill/lingmo-wiki/docs/en/wiki/getting-started.md

 Lingmo GNU/Linux (Lingmo OS) is a operating system based on Debian GNU/Linux.
 It offers a beautiful Desktop environment, includes software tailored for this environment, and features a unified UI style.
 Lingmo OS aims to provide a smooth and visually appealing desktop experience.

+### UI and New Desktop Environment
+Lingmo OS adopts a new design different from traditional KDE, making operations less cumbersome.
+We have also optimized and refactored CutefishDE to make the operation more user-friendly, enhancing the interaction and visual experience.

 ### Lightweight and Smooth Experience
 Lingmo OS can run on low-performance hardware, offering a lighter and smoother experience than heavy desktop operating systems like Windows 11.
 Its lightweight nature ensures a fast and enjoyable user experience, making it an ideal choice for both newcomers and seasoned Linux enthusiasts.